-What could be easier than putting all ingredients together in one pan and cooking until done?
+What could be easier than putting all ingredients together in one pan and cook until done?

 It really is as simple as that.

 Homemade cranberry sauce was one of the first things I learned how to make at the holidays when I was a child.
 While many in the family love the jellied canned sauce, I have always found it to be too sweet and too jiggly.
 I like texture and tartness, so if I make my own, I get to control the sugar.
-I also get to add other little enhancements: orange, lemon, lime, sage, even horseradish.
+I also get to add other little enhancements: orange, lemon, lime, sage, even horseradish, which I always add.

-My favorite way to make this is with lime zest and juice.
-I zest the lime, squeeze the juice into a cup measure and top off with water to make a full cup.
+My favorite way to make this is with lime zest and juice, but you can substitute lemon or orange here.
+I zest the citrus, squeeze the juice into a cup measure and top off with water to make a full cup.

 12 ounces Vermont cranberries